isomerpages/moe-punggolviewpri/_our-curriculum/Co Curricular Activities/Rugby.md

 In Rugby, students will learn how to communicate effectively, work cooperatively and make responsible decisions.
 Rugby places as much importance on sportsmanship as on winning.
 It is a sport with values that develop players within a social and moral context:

-* Respect for the rules, team mates, opponents, match officials and those involved in the game
+Respect for the rules, team mates, opponents, match officials and those involved in the game<br>

-* Responsibility for their own and team mates’ safety
+Responsibility for their own and team mates’ safety<br>

-* Resilience for working towards their goals
+Resilience for working towards their goals<br>

-* Integrity through honesty and fair play
+Integrity through honesty and fair play<br>

-* Care for their team mates
+Care for their team mates<br>

-* Harmony through a unifying spirit that leads to lifelong friendships, teamwork and loyalty.
+Harmony through a unifying spirit that leads to lifelong friendships, teamwork and loyalty.

 ![rugby](/images/rugby.png)